-In UFT, every object in an application is represented by a test object of a specific test object class.
-The test object class determines the list of identification properties and test object methods available in UFT for this test object.
-You might want to instruct UFT to use a different test object class to represent your control.
+In UFT One, every object in an application is represented by a test object of a specific test object class.
+The test object class determines the list of identification properties and test object methods available in UFT One for this test object.
+You might want to instruct UFT One to use a different test object class to represent your control.